 The service can include intake via inbound calls or web chats, risk assessment, escalating to emergency services if required, immediate counselling, safety planning, and referrals into community support.

 On the Line’s counsellors conduct a comprehensive clinical risk assessment, integrated with service-specific and specialist knowledge.
-We have policies and procedures that respectfully manage and mitigate risks to clients and the wider community.
+We have policies and procedures that manage and mitigate risks to clients and the wider community.

 If a client is in immediate distress due to family or domestic violence, risk of self-harm, or risk of suicide, our counsellor will conduct a family violence risk assessment based on the Common Risk Assessment Framework (CRAF) or a suicide risk assessment.

 We can develop and implement activities to build awareness and understanding of your service in the community.
-Our tailored strategies include traditional and digital advertising campaigns, print and digital promotional material, social media management, email campaigns, content strategy and creation, and website build and management.
+Our tailored strategies include community engagement, traditional and digital advertising campaigns, print and digital promotional material, social media management, email campaigns, content strategy and creation, and website build and management.